Saint Martin (island): Currency

-The official currency of Saint Martin is the Euro, while Sint Maarten uses the Netherlands Antillean guilder, pegged at 1.79 per US dollar.
-As a consequence of the dissolution of the Netherlands Antilles, the Netherlands Antillean guilder will cease to be legal tender and be replaced by the Caribbean guilder, which was scheduled for circulation in the first half of 2021, but now scheduled for 2024.
-Almost every store on the island also accepts the United States dollar, although sometimes a more expensive exchange rate is used.
+The official currency of Saint Martin is the euro.
+Sint Maarten uses the Netherlands Antillean guilder, pegged at 1.79 per US dollar.
+As a consequence of the dissolution of the Netherlands Antilles, the Netherlands Antillean guilder will cease to be legal tender and be replaced by the Caribbean guilder, which was originally scheduled for circulation in the first half of 2021, and then for 2024.

 Transport

 Public buses are the primary mode of transportation for visitors staying on the island.